alighten-dev/FootprintOrderFlow/README.md

 ## Requirements

 1. **OrderFlow+** subscription
-2. Volumetric secondary data series (Time, Range, or Tick) added to your chart
+2. Volumetric bars (Time, Range, or Tick) added to your chart
 3. No Tick Replay required

 ## Installation & Setup